soundpress/RulesOfNYC/docs/c37/index.rst

    (iii) ensure that each Security Guard assigned to the school has no physical conditions that would hamper the performance of assigned duties;

-   (iv) ensure that each Security Guard assigned to the school is physically able to wear all protective equipment, and has been properly trained in the use of such protective equipment;
+   (iv) ensure that each Security Guard assigned to the school is physically able to wear and use any equipment furnished to them to conduct their duties;

-   (v) ensure that each Security Guard assigned to the school has the ability to understand, speak, write and be understood in English.
+   (v) ensure that each Security Guard assigned to the school wears and displays a Company-issued identification card and New York State Guard License prominently while on duty;

-   (vi) ensure that each Security Guard assigned to the school wears and displays an identification card and New York State Guard License prominently while on duty;
+   (vi) ensure that each Security Guard assigned to the school has the ability to understand, speak, write and be understood in English; and

    (vii) furnish communication systems and accessories for use at each school.
-Such systems and accessories must be provided in sufficient quantities to ensure that there is at least one operable, fully charged radio and case for each guard on each shift.
+Such systems and accessories must be provided in sufficient quantities to ensure that there is at least one operable, fully charged radio and case, or other Security Guard Company issued communication device, for each guard on each shift.
 All security personnel assigned to a school must report for duty bearing all assigned equipment.
 The School Security Administrator must approve all equipment prior to use.
 Such systems and accessories must:

       (1) permit each guard to communicate with the School Security Administrator and any other guards assigned to the school; and